 “I believe in working smart,” says Yaron Assabi, founder, and CEO of Digital Solutions Group, digital marketing company.

-Smarter planning entails organising tasks and schedules in way that optimises output and helps you accomplish more on a daily basis.
+Smarter planning entails organising tasks and schedules in way that optimises output and helps you accomplish more daily.

 “I make sure that I plan for my day the day before so that when I get to the office I am well prepared for my meetings and I already know what I would like to achieve from them.